Thomasdezeeuw/heph/examples/README.md

 The code can be found in `1_hello_world.rs` and run with `cargo run --example 1_hello_world`, and it should print "Hello World".

-## 1b.
-Hello World, again

-This example is the same as example 1, but uses the `schedule` actor option.
-This shows the event driven nature of Heph.
-Actors by default are not scheduled and run, but need an external event, such as sending them a message, to active and run them.

-The code can be found in `1b_hello_world.rs` and run with `cargo run --example 1b_hello_world`, and it should print "Hello World".

 ## 2. Ip server